More than funding

 Community outreach is a development opportunity for teams.
 Fundraising missions and resources are embedded within the programme to encourage teams to drum up support from local businesses for travel, team enhancements and sponsorship.
 We strongly encourage all teams to set up an online fundraising page on or before the point of registration.
 Many within our community have raised thousands of pounds to support their robotics club and broader STEM activities in their settings.

-You can sign up now to let us know you’re interested in participating in the 2025 More Than Robots season.
-We’ll keep you informed, and when our bursary scheme opens you’ll be the first to know!
+You can sign up now to let us know you’re interested in participating in the 2025-26 More Than Robots season.

 If you haven’t heard of Arm, you’ve definitely held their technology in your hands.
 Their chips make our robots intelligent, their generosity powers bursaries to make STEM more inclusive and their people mentor our teams.